Quinault Timber Harvest & Trust Forestry Program

-According to the Quinault Harvest Management Program, the forests of the Quinault Indian Nation have always been a prominent element of its history.
-Until the past 120 years, tall and dense stands of Douglas fir, hemlock, spruce, and cedar blanketed most of the area from the crest of the Olympic Mountains to the water’s edge.
-The presence of these trees has shaped the economic development of the Quinault Indian Nation for centuries.
+According to the Quinault Timber Harvest and Trust Forestry Program, the forests of the Quinault Indian Nation have always been a prominent element of its history.
+Until the past 120 years, tall and dense stands of Douglas fir, western hemlock, sitka spruce, and western red cedar blanketed most of the area from the crest of the Olympic Mountains to the water’s edge.
+The presence of these trees has shaped the cultural and economic development of the Quinault Indian Nation for centuries.

 Although Quinault people did not harvest trees at the rapid rate of later lumbermen, they did actively manage the forests.
 The Pacific Coastal tribes used wood for harpoons, baskets, and mats.
-The red cedar was particularly important for the construction of homes and canoes.
-In addition, the Quinault people set annual forest fires in order to encourage the growth of certain food crops.
-For instance, they burned the forest underbrush to increase the supply of berries and camas.
+Cedar was particularly important for the construction of homes and canoes.
+In addition, the Quinault people set annual forest fires in order to encourage the growth of certain food crops, such as berries and camas.
 Setting fires also improved hunting opportunities by maintaining and augmenting the amount of open land used by game animals.
 Out of the forests, the Quinault people actively created an environment that sustained their communities.

 Forests are an important part of the Nation’s environment and economy.
 When they are well managed, forests provide clean air and water, homes for wildlife, beautiful scenery, places for recreation and products we all use every day.
-When they are not well managed, forests are often unhealthy and unproductive because of overcrowding, disease, insects, and competition for light, water and nutrients.
+When they are not well managed, forests may become unhealthy or unproductive due to over-stocking, disease, insect damage, fire, windthrow, and competition for light, water and nutrients.

-To maintain or improve the health and productivity of a forest and to achieve the objectives for the property, the Quinault Harvest Management Program uses a number of management techniques, including harvesting, prescribed burning and reforestation.
+To maintain or improve the health and productivity of a forest and to achieve the objectives for the property, the Quinault Timber Harvest Program uses a number of management techniques, including harvesting, thinning, prescribed burning and reforestation.